 Before we tell you how to make your own DIY storage box, here are some alternative DIY storage ideas for your home:

-A particularly handy storage idea, dividers not only bring a sense of order and calm to your drawers and storage boxes, but they also create a sense of visual harmony.
-They are a great way to give your storage boxes a new, or multiple new functions, transforming a previously unused box into a hub of storage activity!
+A particularly handy storage idea, dividers not only bring a sense of order and calm to your drawers and storage boxes, they also create a sense of visual harmony.
+They are a great way to give your storage boxes a new or multiple functions, transforming a previously unused box into a hub of storage activity!

 1. Apply glue on the carton box, starting from the bottom and working your way up.
 Carefully, cover the glued section with jute rope, wrapping it layer by layer to cover the carton box completely.